snazzy-d/sdc/README.markdown

 Compiling SDC on Linux
 =======
 You'll need `make` and the latest DMD installed.
-Install LLVM 3.1.
+Install LLVM 3.3.
 Ensure that libd and libd-llvm provided as submodules are compiled properly.
 Run `make`.

 Then you can compile `runner.d` with `dmd` and run it to run the test suites.
 There should be no regressions.
-SDC contains le lot of hardcoded PATH right now, so it hard to intégrate properly with the system.
+SDC contains le lot of hardcoded PATH right now, so it hard to integrate properly with the system.
 It expect object.d to be in ../libs/object.d

-SDC require LLVM 3.1 . if the default llvm-config on your system is an older version, you can specify a newer version via `LLVM_CONFIG`.
-For instance, on a debian system, you want to use `make LLVM_CONFIG=llvm-config-3.1` .
+SDC require LLVM 3.3 . if the default llvm-config on your system is an older version, you can specify a newer version via `LLVM_CONFIG`.
+For instance, on a debian system, you want to use `make LLVM_CONFIG=llvm-config-3.3` .

 ### Setup
 Extract the LLVM DLL binary archive to the SDC repository, then build with `make -f Makefile.windows`.